EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 * a list of MIME types to be reported as supported formats in WMS
 * a list of MIME types to be reported as supported formats in WCS
 * a default format MIME type to be used for native format reporting in WCS 2.0.1
-* optional a mapping of source format to for native format reporting in WCS 2.0.1
+* an optional mapping of source format to for native format reporting in WCS 2.0.1

 The list of GDAL formats shall be configured in a CSV-like separate configuration file in ``conf/formats.conf``.
 Each line in the file shall